syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Specifies enableRTL property for the Toolbar during initialization.
+Specifies enableRTL property to align the Toolbar control from right to left direction.

 #### Default Value